 In singles each match is the best of three tie-break sets.
 Each set is the first to six games with an advantage of two games eg: 6-4.
-However if the score reaches 6-6 in a set the 12 point tie-break is played.
-A player can only win the set if he wins the tie-break by two clear points.
+However, if the score reaches 6-6 in a set the 12-point tiebreak is played.
+A player can only win the set if he wins the tiebreak by 2 clear points.
 The farthest a set can go on the ATP World Tour before a tie-break is 7-5.

-In doubles the first two sets are the same as in singles but if the match is locked at one set all the teams will play a Match tie-break—the first to ten points with an advantage of two clear points.
+In doubles the first two sets are the same as in singles, but if the match is locked at one set all the teams will play a match tiebreak - the first to 10 points with an advantage of 2 clear points.

 The stunning trophies were designed and created by world famous Royal Selangor Pewter.
-Three trophies were designed and it went to a public vote via the tournament website to determine the trophy that would be presented.
 The trophy signifies the roof over Qi Zhong Stadium which is known as the Magnolia Roof.
 It is a perpetual trophy with the new champions receiving a replica trophy.

 |Electronic Line Challenging

 The Hawk-Eye System is used on the center court.
 Shanghai was the first city in Asia to use the system.
 During a set a player receives three incorrect challenges, if a player gets a challenge wrong their number of challenges drops by one until the challenges run out.
-If the set goes to a tie-break the players receive an additional challenge.
+If the set goes to a tiebreak the players receive an additional challenge.
 A challenge is shown on giant screens atop of center court and everyone can track the trajectory of the ball and where it lands.
 Seven match courts will have the Hawk-Eye System.

 Event Name Rolex Shanghai Masters